jkrajcir/starsweeper/README.md

 ### Why was Starsweeper Made?

-I had a knack to implement minesweeper, and I also wanted to learn how to use VueJs, so I put some time into these two desires and created Starsweeper.
+I had a knack to implement minesweeper, and I also wanted to learn how to use Vue.js, so I put some time into these two desires and created Starsweeper.

 ### Project Structure and Tech Used to Build Starsweeper